Skip to Content

 Subtle boost

-Narrow thin rods
+Long, thin rods set vertically

 Spiral perms and regular perms are indeed different styles and you need to understand the key differences before choosing a hairstyle.
 Get a perm style and rock with it!